Deep Dive into HyperExecute YAML

 mode

 This attribute defines where the test discovery occurs and how it is executed.
-HyperExecute now supports three discovery modes: local
+HyperExecute supports two discovery modes: local and remote.

 #test discovery happens on machine where CLI is running